 We work in small agile teams, each with a specific area of ownership.
-Most teams consist of a product manager & 2-3 developers.
-We also have a two product designers and a staff engineer that rotate between teams.

 |⚡️ Team Storm||Analytics & Insights|

 - Team Applications’ focus is on increasing organizational KPIs with our web and messaging product offerings.